Lampang Hospital: History

 Lampang Hospital was constructed in 1930 and had a major renovation according to the Fourth National Economic and Social Development Plan of 1977–1981, of which Lampang was one of 15 provincial hospitals to be made into a regional hospital.
 It became affiliated with the Collaborative Project to Increase Rural Doctors (CPIRD) program with Chiang Mai University on 10 May 2000.

+The hospital was damaged during the 2025 Myanmar earthquake.